biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 **Foreword**

-This is a supporting document, intended to complement the Common Criteria version 3 and the associated Common Evaluation Methodology for Information Technology Security Evaluation.
+This is a supporting document, intended to complement the Common Criteria (CC) version 3 and the associated Common Evaluation Methodology for Information Technology Security Evaluation.

 Supporting documents may be “Guidance Documents”, that highlight